wso2-attic/ballerina-integrator/examples/guides/messaging/messaging-with-kafka/README.md

 };

 // Create kafka listener
-listener kafka:SimpleConsumer consumer = new(consumerConfig);
+listener kafka:Consumer consumer = new(consumerConfig);
 ```

-A Kafka subscriber in Ballerina needs to consist of a `kafka:SimpleConsumer` listener with providing required configurations for a Kafka subscriber.
+A Kafka subscriber in Ballerina needs to consist of a `kafka:Consumer` listener with providing required configurations for a Kafka subscriber.

 The `bootstrapServers` field provides the list of host and port pairs, which are the addresses of the Kafka brokers in a "bootstrap" Kafka cluster.